Foot and Ankle Surgery

 Treating Foot Pain

-Orthotics: Custom-made shoe insert made to fit your feet and give support.
+Orthotics: Custom-made shoe inserts made to fit your feet and give support.

 Physical Therapy: Strengthens weakened muscles and tendons and teaches you how to avoid future injury.
 Physical therapy can include ultrasound, massage and whirlpool treatments.

-Because of the many movable parts, your feet and ankles are prone to injury and the effects of wear and tear.
+Because of their many movable parts, your feet and ankles are prone to injury and the effects of wear and tear.
 Diabetic and arthritic patients are extremely vulnerable to foot problems.